westonMS/ecen520_student/rx_sim/UART_Receiver_sim.md

 ## UART Receiver Module

 The primary goal of this assignment is to design a UART receiver module that can receive data from a UART transmitter.
-Create a UART receiver module that actively monitors the input data in signal receives a single byte of data and a parity bit.
+Create a UART receiver module that actively monitors the input "data in" signal receives a single byte of data and a parity bit.
 <!--
 Note that all other modules or testbenches you create for this assignment can use any Verilog or SystemVerilog constructs.
 The intent of this requirement is to give you practice using old style `reg` and `wire` data types.
 -->
-There is a ECEN 220 lab description for the [UART Receiver](http://ecen220wiki.groups.et.byu.net/labs/lab-11/) but the requirements for this receiver may be slightly different.
+There is a ECEN 320 lab description for the [UART Receiver](https://byu-cpe.github.io/ecen320/labs/lab-11/) but the requirements for this receiver may be slightly different.

 Create your receiver with the following ports and parameters